In this experiment we’ll share with you scientifically proven data on how we got over 50% more clicks on our Facebook Ads!

 Ads without comments had a 11% higher CTR (all) than ads with comments, but both of them had a similar CTR (link).

 Unfortunately, the results did not pass the statistical significance test.
-In other words, if we repeated the experiment again, we may not see the same difference.

 Yes, both of the tests passed this time!
 If we ran this experiment again, there is a 97% and 98% chance we would see the ad with positive comments outperform the ad with negative comments in terms of CTR (all) and CTR (link) respectively.